 - SELF-HATRED, EXTREMELY LOW SELF-ESTEEM, LACK OF CONFIDENCE

-- FEELINGS OF SHAME – if we are made to feel guilty to a significant degree, and often enough, during childhood we can develop a constant, profound feeling of shame.
+- FEELINGS OF SHAME – if we are made to feel guilty to a significant degree, and often enough, during childhood, we can develop a constant, profound feeling of shame.
 [The difference between feelings of ‘guilt’ and feelings of ‘shame is that when we feel guilty we feel we’ve DONE something bad, but, when we feel shame, we feel that we ARE bad (i.e. intrinsically bad)].
-Click here to read my article about How A Child’s View Of Their Own ‘Badness’ Is Perpetuated.
+See the following link to read my article about How A Child’s View Of Their Own ‘Badness’ Is Perpetuated.